mthorning/matt-thorning.dev/src/pages/2019-04-04-graphql-server/index.md

 One of the things I've enjoyed most about using Gatsby is learning to use [Graphql](https://graphql.org/).
 I've just started creating an app which needs to save calendar events to a database so I thought it would be cool to see if I could create a Graphql server instead of using [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) endpoints like I normally would.
 It turns out that creating a Graphql server capable of basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) is a lot easier than I was expecting, here's how I did it.

 ## The packages
-I'm writing this in JavaScript because it's the only language I really *know*, I have dabbled with others but unless you use the language day in and day out, it's difficult to make it stick.
+I'm writing this in JavaScript because it's the only language I really *know*, I have dabbled with others but unless you use a language day in and day out, it's difficult to make it stick.
 Besides which, JavaScript is capable of doing so much that I haven't found a good enough reason other than curiosity to move to another language yet.

 Ordinarily I write Node servers with Express, this time I thought it would be fun to try [Koa](https://koajs.com/).
 Koa is made by the creators of Express and uses ansync functions instead of callbacks, it's also pretty lightweight and  doesn't come with any middleware so you can add only the stuff that you need (we'll be using koa-mount which sets up the routes and koa-graphql which lets us use Graphql).
 If you want to use Express instead then the below code will work just as well, you'll just need to use the Express Graphql middleware instead.

-I'm using [Mongoose](https://mongoosejs.com/) for the database which allows you to create models for your data which are persisted in [MongoDB](https://www.mongodb.com/).
+I'm also using [Mongoose](https://mongoosejs.com/) for the database layer which allows you to create models for your data which are persisted in [MongoDB](https://www.mongodb.com/).

 ## Getting started
 The first thing you need to do is set up an empty project with `npm init`, then install the packages mentioned above as well as the main Graphql package which is a collection of constructor functions which we use for creating our schemas and types: